-The non-executive directors do not hold separate meetings at this time.
+The non-executive directors did not hold separate meetings during the year.

 4) Is the minimum quorum requirement for Board decisions set at two-thirds of board members?
 Please explain.

 The Company follows Section 25 of the Corporation Code, which sets the minimum quorum requirement at majority of the Board of Directors.
 The same requirement is provided in the Company's By-Laws.